 A prospective teacher expresses interest in the Teacher Education Program by enrolling in Educational Foundations 2003.
-To enroll, one must have a grade point average of 2.500 or passing scores on the Praxis I exam and earn a grade of C or above in both CORE 1043 and 1053, Composition I and II.
 The purposes of Educational Foundations 2003 are four-fold: (1) to acquaint the student with the historical development of our schools and the modern concepts of education; (2) to acquaint the student with the requirements, opportunities and responsibilities of teaching as a profession; (3) to provide for the compilation of pertinent data on each student, individual and group counseling, and the administration of tests to be used as a basis for evaluating the student's potentiality as a teacher; and (4) to give each student an opportunity to work as an observer-participant in an elementary or secondary classroom.
 Prerequisites for admission to the Teacher Education Program are listed under Criteria for Admission and Retention.